Presteej-zz/Web-Developer-Bootcamp/README.md

 Aurora Project- Bootstrap 4 project that's just a basic website design for a faux website called "Aurora".

 Museum of Candy! - Bootstrap 4 project that's a responsive design for a fictional "Museum of Candy" company.

+First- Just a very minor project in which I integrate a separate JS file into a very basic HTML project.
+Utilizes "prompt()", "alert()", and "console.log()" that come standard with Javascript.